khaledghobashy/uraeus_mbd/README.md

 ----

+## Background and Approach

+### The Problem

+#### What is the problem to be solved?

+The primary interest in multi-body dynamics is to analyze the system behavior for given inputs.
+In analogy with control systems; a multi-body system can be thought as a **_system_** subjected to some **_inputs_** producing some **_outputs_**.
+These three parts of the problem are dependent on the analyst end goal of the analysis and simulation.

+#### How is the system physics abstracted mathematically?

+An unconstrained body in space is normally defined using 6 generalized coordinates defining its location and orientation.
+For example, a system of 10 bodies requires 60 generalized coordinates to be fully defined, which in turn requires 60 *independent equations* to be solved for these  _unknown_ generalized coordinates.

+The way we achieve a solution for the system is dependent on the type of study we are performing.
+Mainly we have **four types** of analysis that are of interest for a given multi-body system.
+These are:

+- **Kinematic Analysis**</br>
+  *"How does the whole system move if we moved this particular body ?"*
+- **Inverse Dynamic Analysis**</br>
+  *"What are the forces needed to achieve this motion we just did ?"*
+- **Equilibrium Analysis**</br>
+  *"How does the system look if we did nothing ?"*
+- **Dynamic Analysis**</br>
+  *"Now we gave it a force, how does it behave ?"*

+Each analysis type -or question- can be modeled by a set of algebraic and/or differential equations that can be solved for the system generalized states (positions, velocities and accelerations).
+A more detailed discussion of each analysis type will be provided in another documentation.

+---

-### Approach
+### The Approach

 The philosophy of the framework is to *isolate the model creation process form the actual numerical and computational representation of the system*, which will be used in the numerical simulation process.
 This is done through the ideas of **symbolic computing** and **code-generation** as well be shown below.

 #### Framework Structure

-To achieve this goal of some-what decoupled features, the framework is structured as a "Layered Application" that contains three main categories of sub-packages, where each category focuses on a specific aspect of the problem and can be developed independently, with minimum dependency on the other packages.
+To achieve this goal, the framework is structured as a "Layered Application", containing three main categories of sub-packages.
+Each category focuses on a specific aspect of the problem, and can be developed independently, with minimum dependency on the other packages.

-These are:
+These framework layers are as follows:

-1. **Symbolic Environment**
+1. **Symbolic Environment Layer**
-2. **Numerical Simulation Environments**
+2. **Numerical Simulation Environments Layer**
-3. **3D Visualization Environments**
+3. **3D Visualization Environments Layer**

-The high-level structure of the framework is represented below as a Model Diagram, that illustrates these categories and their corresponding sub-packages.
+The high-level structure of the framework is represented below as a **Model Diagram**, that illustrates these categories and their corresponding sub-packages.

 ![structure](_readme_materials/high_level_structure.png)